Malo

 What is the origin and meaning of the first name Malo

 Malo has its roots in Breton, or more broadly in Celtic.
 Its origin is linked to the word mach which means pledge or hostage, and to lou for luminous.
 So yes, it’s a somewhat surprising mix, but it gives you an idea of the cultural richness behind this first name.
 According to historians, this first name was born in the 6th century in Wales before arriving in Brittany with a monk, Mach’low, who became the famous saint Malo.
-This crossing and this religious history load the first name with a real symbolic weight.
+This crossing and this religious story load the first name with real symbolic weight.

 The true meaning of the first name Malo